Private equity in Japan: market and regulatory overview

 Non-professional qualifications.
 LL.B, University of Tokyo, 1990; LL.M, Harvard Law School, 1996.

-- Acting for Bain Capital in its purchase of Skylark from Nomura Principal Finance; its purchase of a 50% stake of Jupiter Shop Channel from Sumitomo Corporation; and its purchase by a tender offer of Macromill, a listed internet marketing research company.
+Acting for Bain Capital in its purchase of Skylark from Nomura Principal Finance and its sale of Skylark in Skylark's IPO; its purchase of a 50% stake of Jupiter Shop Channel from Sumitomo Corporation; its purchase by a tender offer of Macromill; and its purchase of Ooedo-Onsen.

-- Acting for Japan Industrial Partners in its purchase of Biglobe from NEC; its purchase of Kyowa Hakko Chemical from Kyowa Kirin; its sale of Alphana Technology to Samsung Electro-Mechanics; and its sale of Optrex to Kyocera.
+Acting for Japan Industrial Partners in its purchase of Biglobe from NEC; its purchase of Kyowa Hakko Chemical from Kyowa Kirin; its purchase of Vaio PC division of Sony; and its sale of ITX to Nojima.

 Languages.
 Japanese, English